 How to start an emergency fund

-First, what is an emergency fund?
-It's a stash of money you put aside to cover you when unexpected expenses pop up.
+Simply put, an emergency fund is a stash of money you set aside to cover unexpected expenses when they arise.
 The goal is to consistently put money into your fund and avoid taking money out unless it's a true emergency.

-Give your BMO Harris account a nickname in BMO Harris Online Banking® to remind yourself why you're saving.
-Call it the "rainy day fund" or "crisis cash" or just a straightforward, "emergency fund."
-This could help take away the temptation to dip into it before you really need it.
+Enroll in BMO Digital Banking and give your account a nickname to remind yourself why you're saving.
+Call it the "rainy day fund" or just a straightforward, "emergency fund."
+This can help take away the temptation to dip into it before you really need it.

 - Single and renting?
 You might want to aim for three months' worth of paychecks.